merivale/victor/README.md

 (I am adopting some more abbreviating conventions here: Instead of `Just (CounterProperty "hungry")` I write `"hungry"`, and instead of `Just (CounterRelator Out)` I write `Out`.
 When there is no counter, I omit it, instead of writing `Nothing`.
 When there are no balances, similarly, I omit the list variable altogether, instead of writing `[]`.
 When the *ongoing* boolean argument is `False`, finally, I omit it, and when it is `True` I write it as `Ongoing` instead, so readers don't have to remember what its purpose is.)

 The `Do` pivot is essentially my catch-all variable for every other pivot expressible in the English language.
 The *verbality* variable is intended to capture the choice that determines the verb.
-For now it is just an alias for a string, meaning that (as with the property variable type) users are obliged to encode their verbalities for themselves.
+For now it is another unearthed variable type like the *property* type; i.e. it is just an alias for a string.
 My system generates the appropriate *form* of the verb for your message, but you need to supply the verb yourself (in its base form, e.g. `"eat"`, `"dance"`, `"live"`).
 The form is then determined by the object: the first finite form in the case of the `Other` object, and the base form otherwise.

 Following the verbality, there is a boolean argument representing whether or not the condition in question is ongoing, exactly as it does with the `Be` pivot; this underlies the difference between, for example, `"She lives"` and `"She is living"`.
 The second boolean argument, not available for the `Be` pivot, indicates whether the condition as a whole is *passive* or not; this accounts for the difference between, for example, `"She eats"` or `"She is eating"` on the one hand, and `"She is eaten"` or `"She is being eaten"` on the other.